georgelza/DataPipeline-KakfaPaimon-avro/devlab/creTopics/README.md

 Shell script (creTopics.sh) to create topic...

-- avro_telemetry
+- factory_iot

 Shell script to call the below scripts that add the Kafka topic schema entries.

 - reg_telemetry.sh

-Schema's definitions contained in:
+Avro Schema's definitions contained in:

-- schema_telemetry.json
+- reg_telemetry.avsc

 Make sure to populate match the "COMPOSE_PROJECT_NAME" with the value used in the .env driving the docker compose project names.